Free expat tax extension icon

 Who must file Form 709?

-When Form 709 is required When not required
+When Form 709 is required When it is not required

-Gift splitting with spouse Payments for tuition/medical expenses
+Gift splitting with a spouse Direct payments for tuition or medical expenses

-Gifts of future interests Gifts below the exclusion amount
+Gifts of future interests (any value) Gifts below the exclusion (no splitting, no GST)

 Generation-skipping transfers (GST)